 Gene Kim Co-Author of The Phoenix Project

 Gene Kim is a multiple award-winning entrepreneur, the founder and former CTO of Tripwire and a researcher.
 He has written three books, including coauthoring The Phoenix Project.

-Martin Etmajer Senior Technology Strategist, Dynatrace Innovation Lab
+Martin Etmajer Former Senior Technology Strategist, Dynatrace Innovation Lab

 Martin has 10+ years of experience as a developer and software architect, as well as maintaining highly available performance cluster environments.